-*Please note that some of our services are currently restricted at the moment due to Covid-19.
+*Please note that some of our services may be restricted due to Covid-19.

 Building & Rooms